ameseee/kwk-curriculum-site/swift-ios/lessons/arrays/index.md

 **Collections** are data types that hold _multiple things_ - think about your grandma’s cat statue collection - there is probably more than one, right?

-In Swift, there are two types of collections: arrays and objects.
+In Swift, there are two types of collections: arrays and dictionaries.
 In this lesson and during our time at camp, we will mainly focus on arrays.

 ## Arrays